 The Certified Student Affairs Educator-Campus Recreation (CSAEd-CR) credential is designed exclusively for campus recreation specialists who are mid-level and above, as well as student affairs educators looking to transition into campus recreation specialist and senior-level roles.

-Developed by NIRSA subject matter experts and built upon the foundation of student affairs educator certification, it is a speciality credential for demonstrating continuous learning and competencies essential to success in the complex and evolving landscape of campus recreation work.
+Developed by NIRSA subject matter experts and built upon the foundation of the core student affairs educator certification (CSAEd), it is a specialty credential for demonstrating continuous learning, competency, and knowledge in established domains which are essential to success in the complex and evolving landscape of campus recreation work.

 The campus recreation certification was built upon the foundation of the core student affairs educator certification content.
-The core student affairs educator certification is then a required prerequisite for this specialty certification.
-Eligible applicants may take the core and specialty assessments concurrent to each other.
-Certificants currently holding the core credential may also apply for this speciality certification at a separate, later date.
+The core student affairs educator certification (CSAEd) is then a required prerequisite to obtain and maintain this specialty certification.
+Eligible individuals may concurrently apply for the core CSAEd and CSAEd-CR specialty credentials.
+Certificants currently holding the core CSAEd credential may also apply for the CSAEd-CR speciality certification at a separate, later date.